kniEngine/kni/Documentation/articles/content/custom_effects.md

 ## Stock Effects

-MonoGame has the following effects built-in and fully supported on current platforms:
+KNI has the following effects built-in and fully supported on current platforms:

-* SpriteEffect
 * BasicEffect
 * AlphaTestEffect
 * DualTextureEffect
 * EnvironmentMapEffect
 * SkinnedEffect
+* SpriteEffect

 Under the hood these effects use the same system and tools as one would for a custom Effect.
-The source and pre-compiled versions of these effects can be found in the ['MonoGame.Framework\Platform\Graphics\Effect\Resources'](https://github.com/MonoGame/MonoGame/tree/develop/MonoGame.Framework/Platform/Graphics/Effect/Resources) folder.
+The source of these effects can be found in the ['MonoGame.Framework\Graphics\Effect\Shaders'](https://github.com/kniEngine/kni/tree/main/MonoGame.Framework/Graphics/Effect/Shaders) folder.

 > If your game requires an extra little bit of performance you can easily hand edit the existing effects to remove unnecessary features or optimize for specific hardware and rebuild them with the MGFX tool.

 ## Custom Effects

-To use a custom effect with MonoGame you must do one of the following:
+To use a custom effect with KNI you must do one of the following:

-* Run the effect file through the [MonoGame Effect content processor](~/articles/tools/mgcb.md) for loading via the [`ContentManager`](xref:Microsoft.Xna.Framework.Content.ContentManager) (Recommended).
+* Run the effect file through the [content processor](~/articles/tools/mgcb.md) for loading via the [`ContentManager`](xref:Microsoft.Xna.Framework.Content.ContentManager) (Recommended).
 * Process your effect file with the [MGFXC tool](~/articles/tools/mgfxc.md) and load them yourself at runtime.

 ## Effect Writing Tips